|

 perception.
 On goals and beliefs.

-and habituation; the active element.
+habituation; the active element.
 Closeness and distance,

 self-perception.
 Rules for portraits.